-SF-36 as the minimal clinically important difference based on data from an earlier study that investigated this issue.(30)
+The SF-36 is scored from 0 (worst health state) to 100 (best health state); we used a difference of 5 in the SF-36 as the minimal clinically important difference based on data from an earlier study that investigated this issue.(33)

-For Key Question 2, any reported adverse events or complications will be tabled.
+For Key Question 2, any reported adverse events or complications are tabled.
 Key Question 3 does not involve an analysis of outcomes; instead, it requires an analysis of the relationship between patient characteristics and positive or negative outcomes of treatment.

-This report is not intended to answer all clinical questions about discography, but rather focuses on three specific questions about discography as it relates to lumbar fusion surgery.
+This report focuses on three specific questions about discography as it relates to lumbar fusion surgery.
 Key Question 4 concerns reliability, comprising both test-retest reliability and inter-rater reliability.
 Key Question 5 concerns whether discography results can usefully predict the outcomes of spinal fusion surgery.
 This involves a comparison in surgical outcomes between those who had a positive discography before surgery and those who had a negative discography before surgery.
 Key Question 6 involves the clinical impact of discography: whether patients who underwent discography before surgery have better fusion outcomes than those who did not undergo discography.
-All other questions about discography, such as the optimal method for performing or interpreting discography, the correspondence between pain provocation and morphology, or the correspondence with other diagnostic procedures, are outside the scope of this report.
+Both Key Questions 5 and 6 include the possibility that discography may have value in excluding certain patients from receiving fusion (i.e., excluding those with a negative discography).